FalconfeatherX/Furaffinity-Gallery-Downloader/README.md

 # FA-Gallery-Downloader
 ## Description
-A scraper and downloader targeted at Furaffinity written with python.Use BeautifulSoup and multiprocessing to scrape and download artwork from gallery.
+A scraper and downloader targeted at Furaffinity written with python.
+Use BeautifulSoup and multiprocessing to scrape and download artworks.

 ## About the downloader
-This is a simple and highspeed downloader which may lead to mass network accesses if have no limit.In this case,this downloader is for studying database and multiprocessing.
+This is a simple and highspeed downloader which may lead to mass network accesses if have no limit.
+In this case,this downloader is for studying database and multiprocessing.

-When using,please set a reasonbale interval and make sure the amount of artworks is not excessive.We all want FA a better place to browse.
+When using,please set a reasonbale interval and make sure the amount of artworks is not excessive.
+We all want FA a better place to browse.

 ## Requirements:
 MYSQL 5+